The value of Money

 „Because of serving faithfully my liege-lord, all that I have remained is just my dolman on my back.
 I used to be a lord myself and became a common soldier.
 Now, what God might do with me, I do not know: your Lordship may think about what I can hope for. (=nothing)”

 Yet, there were worse situations than his.
-By the end of the long and bloody 15-Year-War against the Ottomans and the Truce has been made, the „honor” (mean: the pay) of the warriors of the Frontier became not so important.
+By the end of the long and bloody 15-Year War against the Ottomans and the Truce had been made, the „honor” (meaning: the pay) of the warriors of the Frontier became not so important.
 Before it, the situation was quite miserable but now it has become a disaster.
-Note, the expenses of war have pushed even the Habsburg Empire to the fringe of bankruptcy.
+Note, that the expenses of war have pushed even the Habsburg Empire to the fringe of bankruptcy.

 The Diet of 1609 in Hungary declared that the soldiers’ pay must be restored according to the previous customs and habits: „…each horseman should receive three gold Forints and twenty denars while each infantryman should get two gold Forints a month.”
 (My remark: when the gold Forint used to be stable, it was worth 100 silver denars; later, 5-600 denars made up a Forint.)

-Well, the above-mentioned pay would have been just enough to die in starvation, even if it had arrived in due time.
+Well, the above-mentioned pay would have been just enough to die of starvation, even if it had arrived in due time.
 (My remark: most of it was spent on wine, as a rule.
-Note, the western mercenaries in Hungary earned three times higher pay, plus supplies.)
+Note, the Western mercenaries in Hungary earned three times higher pay, plus supplies.)
 Yet, we can see that even this above-mentioned amount was not increasing throughout the first part of the 17th century.
-Palatine Eszterházy Miklós and later Count Miklós Zrínyi were calculating these sums when it came to paying their soldiers.
+Palatine Eszterházy Miklós and later Count Zrínyi Miklós were calculating these sums when it came to paying their soldiers.
 According to Perjés, the market value of this pay was like this:

 One „köböl” (60 kg) of wheat was worth one Hungarian gold coin…Supposing that there were five persons in the family of a soldier, annually the price he had to pay for the grain was 25 Hungarian gold Forints.
 An infantryman would have gained 24 Forints a year (which never happened in reality) and obviously, he could not provide for his family.
 But there were other costs as well: industrial items, weapons, clothes, and in the case of the hussars, there were the horses to feed.
 (Note: these costs were usually covered for the foreign mercenaries by their lord.
-Additionally, the Hungarians received half of their pay in bad-quality broad cloth or in salt cubes.
-This was how the Hungarian proverb derived: „There is no pay nor broad-cloth.”)
+Additionally, the Hungarians received half of their pay in bad-quality broadcloth or salt cubes.)

 Some data about the value of the money: the price of an ox was 16-32 Forints, a cow was 20 Forints, and a calf was 2 Forints.

-As for the weapons, a rifle cost 5 Forints, a pair of pistols were 4.5 Forints, and a saber cost 1.6 gold coins.
+As for the weapons, a rifle cost 5 Forints, a pair of pistols was 4.5 Forints, and a saber cost 1.6 gold coins.

 The biggest problem was not the low level of pay but the late and irregular time of paying it.